 Community Internship offers students an opportunity to gain experience outside of the classroom by working in the field while receiving course credit.
 Students will make use of their psychological knowledge while developing practical skills.
-Students will complete at least 60 contact hours at an approved organization, plus on-campus supervision.
-3 credits
+Students will complete at least 130 contact hours at an approved organization, plus on-campus supervision.
+Prerequisite: Senior status and successful completion of all courses in the psychology major core.
+3 credits.
+(Cycled)